HughP/dnj-corpus/README.md

 * BCP47: dnj-Latn
 * Orthography version: 3

-_Notes_: In this writing system tone is shown in part through characters with the Unicode attributes for punctuation.
-Various characters before or after the stem (word) indicate the pitch melody of the word.
-These characters are not used in expected ways according to their Unicode attributes, as a result many applications do not properly type set or interact with the "words" in the ways that many users of "global" languages expect.
+**Writing System Note**: In this writing system tone is shown in part through characters with the Unicode attributes for punctuation.
+Various characters before or after the stem (word) indicate the pitch melody of the orthographic word.
+These characters are not used in expected ways according to their Unicode attributes as encoded in the original documents for this corpus.
+As a result many applications do not properly type set or interact with the "words" in the ways that many users of "global" languages expect.
 One notable result is that the use of space around proper punctuation marks is not always as one would expect for an orthography written in a Latin script.
+That is, it is not uncommon to see something like `"ban- ? =Yaa'-` where there are extra spaces around the question mark.

-#### Writing system,  orthographic, linguistic, and alphabet  descriptions for encoding of text in Eastern Dan version 2.6.
+#### Writing system,  orthographic, linguistic, and alphabet  descriptions for encoding of text in Eastern Dan version 3.

 No formal published writing system description exists for Eastern Dan.
-Several community oriented readers, offer alphabet and orthography level descriptions.
-Two forthcoming works do offer a formal linguistic description of the orthography, orthography testing, and a newly proposed orthography, but these works fail to provide details at the technical and writing system levels, focusing rather on the corespondences between linguistic units and typographical units.
+Several community oriented readers,<sup id="a19">[19](#f19)</sup><sup>,</sup><sup id="a20">[20](#f20)</sup> offer alphabet and orthography level descriptions.
+Several forthcoming works do offer a formal linguistic description of the orthography, orthography testing, and a newly proposed orthography, but these works fail to provide details at the technical and writing system levels, focusing rather on the corespondences between linguistic units and typographical units.

 In this section a short prose discussion is followed by a chart.
-Charts are followed by list presented in crucial ordering for tokenization.
+Charts are followed by list presented in crucial ordering for tokenization by the python library [segments](https://pypi.org/project/segments/).<sup id="a21">[21](#f21)</sup>
-Note: the graphemes used here, with the exception of those recommended for special status by RFC3986 are presented because they are evidenced in the corpus.
+Note: the graphemes used here, with the exception of those recommended for special status by RFC3986<sup id="a22">[22](#f22)</sup> are presented because they are evidenced in the corpus.

-These definitions and conventions are observed:
+These definitions and conventions are observed throughout this work:
-* An _alphabet_ is a list of characters used to encode a language.
+* An __alphabet__ is a list of __letters__ used to transcribe a language.
 Alphabets usually have an order for pedagogical purposes, and for dictionary sorting purposes.
+* __Letters__ are typographical units for the purposes of pedagogy.
+* __Characters __ are single unicode code points.
-* A _linguistic description_ would include phonetic or phonological details for the characters used in the encoding of the text.
+* A __linguistic description__ would include phonetic or phonological details for the characters used in the encoding of the text.
-* A list of _phonemes_ is a list of unique and distinctive sound units in a language.
+* A list of __phonemes__ is a list of unique and distinctive sound units in a language.
 Many times an alphabet is based on a list of phonemes.
-But to the extent that two characters are used together in a pattern to indicate that together they represent a phoneme then an alphabet might have fewer *letters*/components than a list of phonemes in the same language.
+But to the extent that two typographical characters are used together in a pattern to indicate when co-occurring that they represent a phoneme then an alphabet might have fewer __letters__/components than a list of phonemes in the same language.
-* A _writing system description_ includes things like casing correspondences, usage rules for casing, punctuation characters, usage rules for punctuation marks, letters, numbers, and characters used in Internet use, with their Unicode code points used in technical encodings.
+* A __writing system description__ includes things like *casing correspondences*, *usage rules for casing*, *punctuation characters*, *usage rules for punctuation marks*, *letters*, *numbers*, and *characters used in Internet use*, with their Unicode code points used in technical encodings.
+A writing system description, more than just an orthography is needed to fully support a language on digital tools.
+It is necessary for creating a __Locale__ description and is useful for creating a custom Keyboard layout, and _other Natural Language Processing Tools_. <!-- not yet defined are  "graphemes", "multi-graphs", "diacritics", "digraphs", "digram", "encoding" -->
 *  The following characters are used to provide special meaning to text outside of tables:
  * Content within square brackets denotes either phonetic representations or ISO639-3 codes  `[]`.
   *  Content within forward slashes denotes phonemic representations `//`.
   * Content within angle brackets orthographic representations `〈〉`.
   * Content within double-slashes or pipes morphophonemic representations `// //` or `| |`.
+  * In prose sections, Unicode characters will appear in the following order upon first mention: 〈‽〉	 U+203D 'INTERROBANG' a more natural prose style using one or more of the three referents will be used for following metiones.

 ##### Casing rules
 Based on data within the corpus, casing rules appear to follow general French casing norms, with two noted exceptions.